 It provides a foundation level training in therapeutic practice for applicants wanting to qualify as a sex and relationship therapist but who do not yet have a counselling qualification.

 The Foundation course is equivalent to 300 Total Qualifying Hours, with 120 live Guided Learning Hours.
-Successful completion of the course results in the award of an NCP Accredited Foundation Certificate in Counselling Skills and Practice and leads to access to Years 2 and 3 of Qualification Pathway 1, our Diploma in Clinical Sexology programme.
+Successful completion of the course results in the award of an NCP and COSRT Accredited Foundation Certificate in Counselling Skills and Practice and leads to access to Years 2 and 3 of Qualification Pathway 1, our Diploma in Clinical Sexology programme.

 The therapeutic theoretical orientation of the course is “pluralism”.
 Pluralism is an emerging way of thinking about therapy, based on the fundamental assumption that no one therapeutic approach has the monopoly on understanding the causes of distress or on the most helpful therapeutic responses.
 Instead, it suggests that different clients are likely to want, and benefit from, different things in therapy.
 We teach a range of contemporary approaches to therapy, to best serve each unique client, whilst maintaining the centrality of the client, relational working and the therapeutic alliance to all counselling and psychotherapy work.

 The course comprises of 20 days of practice in pluralistic counselling skills over 10 live teaching weekends, supported by comprehensive home study materials and online modules, accessed via our e-learning platform.

-Providing Therapy Online and The Impact of Race and Culture on the Therapeutic Relationship are offered as online learning modules.
+Providing Therapy Online and The Impact of Racism on the Therapeutic Relationship are offered as online learning modules.

 To apply for the CICS Foundation Certificate in Counselling Skills and Practice course you must have a degree, or equivalent level of training or work experience, in one of the following subjects: